Skip to content

 Research Interests

-Massoud studies how people build and destroy nations, and why and how they create legal systems.
+Massoud studies how people build and destroy nations, why and how they create legal systems, and why religion matters in politics.
 His primary methods include historical and archival research, ethnographic fieldwork, and interviews.
 He is the author of two books.
-Shari’a, Inshallah investigates how state officials and activists have used religion to build law and national identity in Somalia and Somaliland.
-Law’s Fragile State shows how colonial officials, authoritarian regimes, and international lawyers have used the rule of law to govern Sudan.
-Massoud is also principal investigator (with Kathleen M. Moore) of Shari’a Revoiced, a study of Islamic law and religious exclusion in the United States.
+Shari’a, Inshallah, which earned seven book awards, shows how how activists and officials use religion to build law and national identity.
+It is based on research in Somalia and Somaliland.
+Law’s Fragile State, which earned two book awards, argues that colonial officials, authoritarian regimes, and international lawyers each used principles of the rule of law to govern Sudan.
+Massoud is also co-editor of Out of Place: Fieldwork and Positionality in Law and Society.
+He is currently writing a book with Kathleen M. Moore (UC Santa Barbara) about religion, law, and ethics in the United States, derived from their collaborative Shari’a Revoiced project.

-⭐ WINNER OF THE DISTINGUISHED BOOK AWARD, Sociology of Religion, American Sociological Association
+⭐ WINNER, DISTINGUISHED BOOK AWARD, Sociology of Religion, American Sociological Association

-⭐ WINNER OF THE RALPH J. BUNCHE AWARD, American Political Science Association
+⭐ WINNER, RALPH J. BUNCHE AWARD, American Political Science Association

-⭐ WINNER OF THE HART SLSA BOOK PRIZE, Socio-Legal Studies Association
+⭐ WINNER, HART SLSA BOOK PRIZE, Socio-Legal Studies Association

-⭐ WINNER OF THE RELIGION AND INTERNATIONAL RELATIONS BOOK AWARD, International Studies Association
+⭐ WINNER, RELIGION AND INTERNATIONAL RELATIONS BOOK AWARD, International Studies Association

-⭐ WINNER OF THE BKFS PRIZE for best book in Middle East Studies
+⭐ WINNER, BKFS PRIZE for best book in Middle East Studies

-⭐ FINALIST FOR THE PROSE AWARD for best book in government and politics, Association of American Publishers
+⭐ FINALIST, PROSE AWARD for best book in government and politics, Association of American Publishers

 Western analysts have long denigrated Islamic states as antagonistic, even antithetical, to the rule of law.
 Mark Fathi Massoud tells a different story: for nearly 150 years, the Somali people have embraced shari’a, commonly translated as Islamic law, in the struggle for national identity and human rights.
 Massoud upends the conventional account of secular legal progress and demonstrates instead how faith in a higher power guides people toward the rule of law.